Code-Institute-Submissions/ci_milestone2/README.md

 ![Recipe ideas Immunity](https://github.com/stefcruz/ci_milestone2/blob/master/assets/readme/features/inspiration-section-recipe-cards.png)

 ##### Error handling
 If the API call fails, the error message below is displayed.

 ![Error handling](https://github.com/stefcruz/ci_milestone2/blob/master/assets/readme/features/inspiration-section-error-handling.png)

 #### Nutritional information section

-This section provides the user to search for the nutritional value of a recipe by entering the unit, measure and the ingredient on the text area.
+This section provides the user to search for the nutritional value of a recipe by entering the unit, measure and the ingredient in the text area.
 For example: 1 cup of rice, 10 oz of chickpeas.

 ![Nutritional information section](https://github.com/stefcruz/ci_milestone2/blob/master/assets/readme/features/nutritional-info-section.png)